Pachisi: Players

 Pachisi is a game for two, three, or four players, four usually play in two teams.
 One team has yellow and black pieces, the other team has red and green.
 The team which moves all its pieces to the finish first wins the game.

 Traditional equipment

 Each player has four beehive-shaped pieces (this can be increased to up to 16 pieces on each side in some versions).
-The pieces of one player are distinguishable from another by their colours: black, green, red, and yellow.
+Different players' pieces are distinguishable by their colours: black, green, red, and yellow.

 Six cowrie shells are used to determine the amount to move the players' pieces.
-The shells are thrown from the player's hand and the number of cowries which fall with their openings upwards indicate how many spaces the player may move:
+The shells are thrown from the player's hand and the number of cowries which fall with their openings upwards is used to determine how many spaces the player may move: